Ninth Circuit Probes Prediction Market Legality Under Federal Law

 Who Regulates What?

-Nevada says that contracts on sports events qualify as sports betting, which falls under state jurisdiction and requires a license, or else it is illegal.
+The state of Nevada says that contracts on sports events qualify as sports betting, which falls under state jurisdiction and requires a license, or else it is illegal.

-Lawyers for the platforms counter that state gambling laws are preempted by the federal Commodity Exchange Act (CEA), which grants the CFTC authority over event contracts traded on registered exchanges.
+Lawyers for the prediction platforms counter that state gambling laws are preempted by the federal Commodity Exchange Act (CEA), which grants the CFTC authority over event contracts traded on registered exchanges.

 Much of Thursday’s hearing focused on Rule 40.11 of the Code of Federal Regulations, which prohibits certain types of event-based contracts, including those involving “gaming.”